Studying paramedic science

 Once, students have registered with the university accessibility and inclusion service students will gain support from the Faculty.
 Within the Faculty, there is a named accessibility and inclusion officer who provides support for students whilst on campus and when attending placement.

 Most placement areas can be reached by public transport.
-However, in some cases students will need to drive to certain practice learning placements and so those students with cars will be asked to share this information at the beginning of their programme.
-It may be possible to car share with other students with negotiation at practice placement areas, if COVID 19 guidance permits.
+However, in some cases, students will need to drive to certain practice learning placements and so those students with cars will be asked to share this information at the beginning of their programme.
+It may be possible to car share with other students with negotiation at practice placement areas.
 It is worth noting that many shift patterns with the Scottish Ambulance Service commence/end when public transport runs a sparse timetable or does not run services.
 Ambulance stations can be located in villages/towns that do not have regular public transport services.

 In order to gain employment with an Ambulance Service you will require to have a driving license with Category C1 included.